Infi-Knight/m4-7-react--twitter-like/README.md

 Because the animation is springy, we'll use **React Spring** to accomplish it.

+Start by installing the dependency with Yarn: it's `react-spring` on NPM.

-Also, because we want the animation to happen on mount, we'll make use of the `from` prop.
+Because we want the animation to happen on-mount, we'll make use of the `from` prop.

 As a reminder, here's an example of how React Spring works.
-It's up to you to figure out how this example can be used for your desired goal.
+See if you can work out how to transform this example into the effect you want:

 ```js
 import { useSpring, animated } from 'react-spring';